 - The vmWare guide for vSphere 5 highlights 60 critical security items that must be checked

-This still falls short of number of settings that need to be managed in prescriptive guides for information security.
-Prescriptive guidance comes from sources like the Center for Internet Security’s (CIS) “Benchmarks”, the Defense Information Systems Agency’s “Security Technical Implementation Guides” (DISA STIGs), or NIST 800-53, the National Institute of Standards and Technology’s “Recommended Security Controls for Federal Information Systems and Organizations.”
+This still falls short of a number of settings that need to be managed in prescriptive guides for information security.
+Prescriptive guidance comes from sources like the Center for Internet Security’s (CIS) “Benchmarks,” the Defense Information Systems Agency’s “Security Technical Implementation Guides” (DISA STIGs) or NIST 800-53 and the National Institute of Standards and Technology’s “Recommended Security Controls for Federal Information Systems and Organizations.”

 The degree of “prescriptive-ness” in these standards refers to the level of specific guidance they provide: a non-prescriptive guide like SOX might say “Passwords should be complex.”
 But prescriptive guidelines like the ones above provide specific values that must be attained for each control.

 Compared to the simple SOX standard for passwords, CIS requires passwords that:

 - Are at least 8 characters in length for standard enterprises servers

 - Are at least 11 characters for critical systems